damian-pastorini/reldens-skeleton/README.md

 Disclaimer: Reldens is not just a game, is a platform to create games.

-This is a demo to show how many features are available on the platform.
+We use this demo to show how many features are available.

-To access the demo you can register in (the basic registration will require email, user and password):
+To access the demo you can register in the following link (the basic registration will require email, user and password):

 https://demo.reldens.com/